ecohealthalliance/diagnostic-dashboard/README.md

 # Dependencies

-The diagnostic dashboard is a [Meteor](https://www.meteor.com/ "Meteor") application.
+The diagnostic dashboard is a [meteor](https://www.meteor.com/ "meteor") application.
 It uses several meteor plugins which may be installed using the instructions and scripts detailed below.

 The dashboard relies on a Python backend whose code is available in the [grits-api](https://github.com/ecohealthalliance/grits-api) project.